 Instruction and rest rooms;

 Training aids and equipment.
-Where possible Microsoft PowerPoint® presentations should be capable of being projected onto a suitable white background or screen.
+Where possible Microsoft PowerPoint presentations should be capable of being projected onto a suitable white background or screen.
 A separate white-board should form part of the minimum suite of training aids.

 Reference books; publications or extracts and other reference material.
 The standard reference publication is the latest version of IALA NAVGUIDE Manual.
 References to appropriate IALA Recommendations and Guidelines are given in the suite of PowerPoint presentations developed by the IALA World-Wide Academy (see Article 2 above).